 Maintains awareness of personal safety to avoid injury or property damage during all work activities.

 "Safety first."
 Places avoidance of injury or property damage above all other job requirements.
 Mentions the need to follow safe work practices to co-workers.
 Actively seeks ways to avoid injury.

-Waterworks Mechanic Supervisor Safety Focus Areas
+Safety Focus Areas

-- 1. Knowledge of the methods, tools, and equipment used to hoist materials such as overhead cranes and A-frames sufficient to perform mechanical repairs on pumping plant equipment in a safe and efficient manner. - 2.
-Knowledge of safety rules, standards, and procedures for rigging, hoisting, and moving heavy equipment such as pumps, pump columns, motors, tanks, air compressors, and valves in order to ensure the safety of all personnel when completing a waterworks assignment. - 3.
-Knowledge of pertinent safety programs and requirements related to work at a pumping plant, including the Injury and Illness Prevention Program, the use and maintenance of equipment, such as fall protection, and the use of personal protective equipment (PPE) in order to ensure work is performed safely and in compliance with safety regulations such as the California Occupational Safety and Health Administration (Cal/OSHA).
+1. Knowledge of pertinent safety regulations and requirements related to roofing work, including the use and maintenance of equipment, fall protection, the use of personal protective equipment (PPE), and confined spaces in order to ensure work is performed safely and in compliance with safety regulations such as the California Occupational Safety and Health Administration (Cal/OSHA).

 20. JOB KNOWLEDGE - Knows information required to perform a specific job.
-Includes both widely available courses of study (for example, chemistry, human resources management, graphic arts) and City-specific information (parking regulation ticketing and practices: purchasing procedures; provisions of the City Charter).
+Includes both widely available courses of study (for example, chemistry, human resources management, graphic arts) and City-specific information (parking regulation and ticketing practices; purchasing procedures; provisions of the City Charter).